schubergphilis/schubergphilis.github.io/_categories/ops.md

 ---
-title: Security
+title: Operations
 caption: >
-  Our security projects.
+  Our operational support projects.
 layout: page
 image: /images/pic04.jpg

 ---
 <section class="tiles">

-If you want to read more about what we are doing see the security section in our <a href="https://cupfighter.net/category/security">blog</a>.
+These are some of our operational support tools and projects.
 </section>

 <section class="tiles">
-{% assign items = (site.projects | where: "category" , "security") %}
+{% assign items = (site.projects | where: "category" , "ops") %}
 {% for item in items %}
   <article class="style1">
     <span class="image">